ccswbs/UoGd7-Training/accessiblecontentguide/known-issues-a11ly.md

 This issue occurs in event pages, when using the Calendar view.
 We are asking Siteimprove to override this issue so that it presents as a known issue but doesn't affect the accessibility score.

-**/!
-Note**: To avoid this issue, use the Event listing view, instead of the Calendar view (default state).
+**Note**: To avoid this issue, use the Event listing view (which is the default), instead of the Calendar view.

 ![Siteimprove Screenshot](../.gitbook/assets/scrollelem.png)